optimizely/wordpress-plugin/README.txt

 1. Create multiple headlines for each post
 2. View your results and launch winners directly from the dashboard

+= 3.5.2 =
+* Fixed issue where the powered testing number will only accept 2 digits
+* Fixed issue where pagenow can be undefined.
+Check to see if its undefined before displaying the page

 = 3.5.1 =
 * Fixed bug in optimizely.php that was preventing large snippet ids to render correctly